top of page

 • How often will I work?

 We would love to give you a magic number!
 But unfortunately there are no guarantees with any Agency.
 Just like when you attend an interview for a job, you can’t ever guarantee that you will land the new role.
-However, we can assure you that we will do our best to land you that sought after job, we do not get paid unless our artists and models are working.
+However, we can assure you that we will do our best to land you that sought after job, we do not get paid unless MUNE Talent are working.
 We just urge you to follow any advice we give and complete any forms or documentation we send.

 • When will the work be?

-The majority of the work is during the week and if the MA, SA or Model is of school age this can be during school time.
+The majority of the work is during the week and if your MUNE Talent is of school age this can be during school time.
 Work during the weekend is very limited, therefore if your time is limited please consider the amount of time you will need to give up before applying.

 • Where are you based?